dmalawey/ScuttleTechGuide/wiring.md

 # Wiring Guide

 >
 > All about the wiring of electronics for your robot.
-> This page is divided into signal wires & power wires.
+This page is divided into signal wires & power wires.
+As of 2025, find the full wiring documentation in archives under "wiring guide."
+Our goal is to break down this guide into pieces and include them directly here in the github.
+In that way, users can download individual pieces and collaborators can improve the diagrams and push updates in the github.
+We now use draw.io for easy diagrams with good quality while powerpoint has been used in the past.
 >

 Here's a preview of the wiring for the Pi and TI configurations.
 Proceed to the subsections for details.